 In what scenarios is haggling considered appropriate in Ukraine

-The search results did not provide specific information about scenarios where haggling is considered appropriate in Ukraine.
+The search results did not return relevant information specifically about scenarios when haggling is appropriate in Ukraine.
+To answer the query accurately, haggling practices are usually linked to cultural and market norms in the country.

-- Outdoor markets or bazaars where local crafts, produce, or goods are sold.
+- Markets and bazaars where fresh produce, handicrafts, and small goods are sold.

 References